jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 # Security Considerations

-Things will expose a MUD file that MUST be signed both by the MUD author and by the device operator.
+Things will expose a MUD file that has to be be signed both by the MUD author and by the device operator.
 Security Considerations present on Section 4.1 of {{RFC8576}}.

 TBD:
 We might want to use BRSKI or another similar mechanism.